1. Babies learn to talk through imitation and association.

 Generally speaking, a baby’s first word is “mama” or “papa/dada”, but when these words are first spoken they are merely babbles; your little one hasn’t learned yet to associate “dada” with dad or “mama” with mom.
 After babies learn to pronounce disyllables such as the examples above, you might hear them experiment with different sounds, and although none have true meaning just yet, they are preparing to communicate verbally.

-Some babies as early as 9 months begin to form word-like sounds, but if your little one is not there yet be patient, most babies begin to speak words with meaning roughly around 11 to 16 months of age.
+Some babies as early as 9 months begin to form word-like sounds, but if your little one is not there yet, be patient.
+Most children begin to say words with meaning roughly around 11 to 16 months of age.
 It’s even considered normal for babies not to speak until 18 months of age.
-When babies begin to pronounce words with meaning, “mama” or “dada” will actually mean “mom” or “dad” –such a sweet sound to a parent’s ear!
+When they begin to pronounce words with meaning, “mama” or “dada” will actually mean “mom” or “dad” –such a sweet sound to a parent’s ear!

 Can I stimulate my baby’s language development?

-At 18 months of age she might say other common words too, but remember that even though your baby is learning to speak, her pronunciation will not be perfect.
-She might say “mil” for milk or “ba” for ball.
+At 18 months of age, they might say other common words too.
+But remember that, even though your baby is learning to speak, their pronunciation will not be perfect.
+They might say “mil” instead of milk or “ba” for “ball”.
 This is quite normal and expected.
-With time, her linguistic skills will become refined and their words will become clearer and complete.
+With time, their linguistic skills will become refined and their words will become clearer and complete.